Lopburi: A Guide to the City of Monkeys

 Where to eat

-In addition to the typical Thai food stalls which can be found inside the old town you will also find some good cafes and hip restaurants.
-We especially enjoyed our food at the Boom Cafe!
-This hip little restaurant will surprise you with a delicious selection of amazing thai food and really yummy desserts.
+In addition to the typical Thai food stalls which can be found inside the old town, you will also find some good cafés and hip restaurants.
+We especially enjoyed our food at the Boom Café!
+This hip little restaurant will surprise you with a delicious selection of amazing Thai food and really yummy desserts.
 Give it a try and you will be amazed!
-Tip: The owner offers private tours to the Sunflower Fields.
+The owner offers private tours to the Sunflower Fields.